ibm-cloud-docs/EventStreams/satellite_provisioning.md

     1. Refer to [Setting up {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations).
 Complete the steps in [Manually creating {{site.data.keyword.satelliteshort}} locations](/docs/satellite?topic=satellite-locations#location-create-manual).

-       IBM Cloud Satellite provides Quick Start templates to help with the provisioning of a satellite location and initial set of host instances.
-These templates only provision one type (size) of host instance.
-Step 3 below outlines that Event Streams requires more than one type of host instance.
-The recommendation above to use the manual steps to create your satellite location will allow you to provide multiple types of host instances.
-An option would be to use a quick start template to create hosts for the satellite location's control plane and part of the Event Streams requirement, then use the manual steps to add additional host types required by Event Streams.
+       IBM Cloud {{site.data.keyword.satelliteshort}} provides Quick Start templates to help with the provisioning of a {{site.data.keyword.satelliteshort}} location and initial set of host instances.
+The templates however only provision one type (size) of host instance. {{site.data.keyword.messagehub}} requires more than one type of host instance.
+The recommendation to use the manual steps to create your {{site.data.keyword.satelliteshort}} location allows you to provide multiple types of host instances.
+Optionally, use the quick start template to create hosts for the {{site.data.keyword.satelliteshort}} location's control plane and part of the {{site.data.keyword.messagehub}} requirement, then use the manual steps to add additional host types required by {{site.data.keyword.messagehub}}.
        {: important}

     2. {{site.data.keyword.messagehub_full}} supports {{site.data.keyword.satelliteshort}} locations that are managed by several different regions.
 Refer to the plan comparison table in [Choosing your plan](/docs/EventStreams?topic=EventStreams-plan_choose) for the list of supported regions.